- Training Calendar

-IAP2 Federation is governed by a representative, nine-member Board of Directors.
-The Board is appointed by the national Affiliates; officers are elected by the Board.
+IAP2 is governed by a representative, eight-member Board of Directors who are elected by the membership; officers are elected by the Board.

 Kylie is an industry influencer with more than 25 years' experience in community and stakeholder engagement, strategic communication and issues management.
 She is passionate about engagement and committed to promoting the professionalism of engagement practice.
 She loves working on challenging engagement projects and brings direct proven understanding and experience on key infrastructure projects with significant community outrage.
 Kylie also brings vast experience in the resources, energy, and community development sectors.